ph00lt0/blocklist/README.md

-# Blocklists for AdGuard Home, AdGuard, uBlock Origin, Brave Adblock, and PiHole
+# Blocklists for AdGuard Home, AdGuard, Little Snitch, uBlock Origin, Brave Adblock, and PiHole

 Blocklist of analytics and annoyances found by our own research (either discovery or found by collecting sources).